Postgraduate Certificate in Education in Senior and Further Education and Training Teaching

 What you can expect

-- The ability to reflect scholarly and critically, in theoretically informed ways.
-Plus the ability to use appropriate processes of information gathering for a given context or use, and to independently evaluate and manage the said information.
+- The ability to reflect critically, in theoretically informed ways, and use appropriate processes of information gathering to independently evaluate and manage information.

-- Concrete experience within an appropriate, structured, supervised Work Integrated Learning component that is integrated into the programme and is formally assessed.
-Work Integrated Learning provides you with invaluable work experience in the field of education.
+- Concrete experience within a structured, supervised Work Integrated Learning component that is integrated into the programme and is formally assessed.
+Work Integrated Learning provides you with eight weeks of invaluable work experience in the field of education.

 Course Highlights